2014 Summer Research Grants

 - Research proposal explaining the project including a description of the collections at the Women and Leadership Archives that will be used and the project's connection to scholarly research on women and their contribution to society (3-5 pages).

-- If a graduate student applicant, a one letter of recommendation from a person who can speak to the merits of the proposal as well as the abilities of the student.
+- Graduate student applicants: one letter of recommendation from a person who can speak to the merits of the proposal as well as the abilities of the student.

 Applications (excluding letters of recommendations) can be submitted in Word doc or docx form to the director.
 Letters of recommendation can be mailed or scanned into pdf form and emailed.